top of page

 She is devoted to creating spaces for women to reconnect with the landscape of their bodies, feel empowered by being womban & thus reclaiming spaces in their community such as having the right to farm, trade, create art, express & earn money.

-She holds a prayer & vision to connect these womben back together in circle & also build a global sisterhood in reaching shared innerstandings and power around being womban, through sharing space, traditions & resource towards
+She holds a prayer & vision to connect these womben back together in circle & also build a global sisterhood in reaching shared innerstandings and power around being womban, through sharing space, traditions & resource.

 See Malé's work here.

-Listen to the fall in love with csacao series podcats where she shares about jangala, her connection to cacao & health benefits for womben here.
+Listen to the fall in love with cacao series podcasts where she shares about Jangala, her connection to cacao & health benefits for womben here.

 bottom of page